What Exactly Is an Injection Mold Quote and What Does It Include?

 | Corredor caliente | Rarely | Often included |

-In our factory, we often advise startups to begin with a prototype mold for market testing, then invest in production tooling once volumes are confirmed.
+In our factory, we often advise startups to begin with a prototype molding tool for market testing, then invest in production tooling once volumes are confirmed.
 This staged approach reduces upfront risk while still validating the part design.

 How Should You Compare Multiple Injection Mold Quotes?